swiftlang/swift-org-website/website-governance/index.md

 ---
 layout: page
 title: Swift.org website governance
+excerpt: "The Swift.org website has group of maintainers which includes a subset of the Swift core team and the Swift website workgroup members.
+The maintainers are in charge of reviewing and merging pull requests from contributors.
+The Swift.org website source code consists of several distinct parts.
+Each one of these areas is governed by a slightly different contribution process that matches their nature."
 ---

 See [website overview](/website) for more information about the Swift.org website goals and contribution guidelines.